bcgov/cass-api/README.md

 Within this project folder run `yarn link` This registers this project as a local package.

-Then within your frontend project run `yarn link jag-shuber-api`, which will simlink in the registered local pacakge into your node_modules.
+Then within your frontend project run `yarn link cass-api`, which will simlink in the registered local pacakge into your node_modules.

 Then you'll want to run this project in dev mode (i.e. `yarn watch:dev`) and start your frontend project in dev mode which will point the api proxy to this instance.